DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1762487898522/3828686b-8196-4dc1-bb23-00c6ebc09d75.png align="center")

 > NOTE: During the Management Network Configuration setup, I can use IPv4 or IPv6 but I CANNOT mix the 2 protocols.
 The Management Interface is the name of the NIC (Network Interface Card) that is installed in the NUC which, in my case, is eno1.
-The Hostname (FQDN) only matters if I intend to open, and host, Proxmox VE over the Internet.
+The Hostname (FQDN) only matters if I intend to open, and host, PVE over the Internet.
 The IP Address (CIDR), as assigned by my router, is 192.168.0.50 with a subnet mask of 24 (255.255.255.0) that defines the subnet in my LAN to which this device belongs.
 The Gateway is the IP address of my router, which is 192.168.0.1, and is needed to connect the NUC to the Internet.
 The DHCP server is found at 192.168.0.1 because my router includes the server that is responsible for assigning IP addresses.

 * After installation, the NUC will reboot.

 * At this time, I remove the USB installation thumb drive.

-* At the login screen, I make a note of the Proxmox VE IP address and :port number that is displayed.
+* At the login screen, I make a note of the PVE IP address and :port number that is displayed.

-* On a PC that is connected to the same network as Proxmox VE, I open a browser, visit the IP address and :port, and bookmark that address.
+* On a PC that is connected to the same network as PVE, I open a browser, visit the IP address and :port, and bookmark that address.

 * At the browser login screen, my user name is ‘root’ and my ‘password’ is the same one I gave during the installation.

-* From the terminal, I SSH into Proxmox VE with root@ip\_address and password.
+* From the terminal, I SSH into PVE with root@ip\_address and password.

 ---